afzalhussain555/trading/README.md

-## WebSocket Client
+## WebSocket
-The WebSocket client connects to a data source and forwards data to the frontend.
+The WebSocket client connects to a data source and forwards data to the frontend using socket.oi.
 The data source is a random data generator that mimics the behaviour of the stock market.

 Connect to the WebSocket server and listen for the "dashboard" event.

-Only authenticated user can listen to the socket.
+*Only authenticated user can listen to the socket.